seven-vector-databases/seven-vector-databases.github.io/src/part-main/day7-databricks.md

 We'll create a Delta table and load all documents in a single bulk `INSERT`.
 The embedding is stored as a `STRING` column rather than a native vector type, for reasons explained below.

 > **Note:** Inserting one row per document over a network connection to Databricks is extremely slow - each `cursor.execute()` call is a separate round trip.
-Concatenating all rows into a single `VALUES` clause and sending one SQL statement is significantly faster:
+Concatenating all rows into a single `VALUES` clause and sending one SQL statement is significantly faster.

 ```python
 values = []